msyea/msyea.github.io/me.md

 ### [Trovus](http://trovus.co.uk) *2013 - 2014*

 Trouvs were a MayesKennedy client.
-I joined the team for a year as **Business Analyst and Software Engineer** to help build up a technical team and capability.
+I joined the team for a year as **Business Analyst and Software Engineer** to help them build up a technical team and capability.
 I continued their *Product Development* in the <strike>big</strike> data and visualisation space.
 Used Microsoft Azure and experimented with .Net.

 ### [Intendance (now Treat Digital)](http://treatdigital.com) *2009 - 2011*
 I cut my teeth at Intendance.
 I originally started as a **Junior Developer** working with PHP and MySQL but quickly